Azure/azure-sdk/docs/policies/opensource.md

   * When using this format, service owners will be automatically subscribed to build notification failure alerts
 * Place more general rules higher in the file and more specific rules lower in the file as GitHub uses the last matching expression
 * Use only GitHub person aliases for the owners (e.g. `@person`).
 GitHub groups, GitHub users that aren't linked to internal users, internal group aliases, and email addresses are not supported at this time.
-* If you want PRs in those folders to be auto-labeled, use the `%Label` after the folder path.
+* If you want PRs in those folders to be auto-labeled, add a comment line above the entry with the path with the content of `# PRLabel: ` followed by the `%Label` you want to apply.
 Note: Currently wildcards are not supported and just one label per folder works for now.

 ```gitignore
 # Catch-all for SDK changes